STI closes higher on strong manufacturing output numbers

-SINGAPORE (THE BUSINESS TIMES) - Singapore shares ended in positive territory on Monday (April 26), following better-than-expected factory output figures.
+Singapore shares ended in positive territory yesterday, following better-than-expected factory output figures.

 The benchmark Straits Times Index (STI) ended 0.34 per cent higher at 3,204.90.